awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

    aws: error: argument --cluster-name is required
    ```
 **Note**
 If your IAM user doesn't have administrative privileges, you must explicitly add permissions for that user to call the Amazon EKS API operations\.
-For more information, see [Creating Amazon EKS IAM Policies](EKS_IAM_user_policies.md)\.
+For more information, see [Amazon EKS Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.

    Output: